-The lecture deals with the topic of “Corporate Social Responsibility” (CSR) on three different levels: individual, organizational, and institutional.
+This lecture series deals with the topic of “Corporate Social Responsibility” (CSR) within all disciplines of business administration.
 The focus is on the conceptual background of CSR and the relationship between profit generation and responsibility.
-For this purpose, theoretical foundations of CSR as well as practical CSR competencies are discussed.
+For this purpose, the implications of CSR, csr-related regulations as well as practical impact of CSR are discussed along the value chain of companies as well as whole economies.
 One of the central questions is how CSR can be integrated and managed in the face of challenges and opportunities stemming from competitive pressure, new regulation, disruption of business models, digitalization, and globalization.
-Managerial challenges in the field of CSR management are illustrated by case studies.
+Managerial challenges in the field of CSR management are illustrated by real life examples.

-The lecture sensitizes participants to the relevance of CSR in daily business.
-The imparted knowledge enables students to handle the concept of “Corporate Social Responsibility” appropriately.
-In particular, students get an overview of the broad topic landscape of CSR and are provided with first-hand practitioner insights into it.
+The lecture sensitizes participants to the diversity of topics, the impact on business models as well as the relevance of CSR in daily business.
+The imparted knowledge enables students to understand the myrad of implications the concept of “Corporate Social Responsibility” has on many aspects of business as well as everyday life.
+In particular, students get an overview of the broad topic landscape of CSR.
 This allows them to build the competencies required to define the scope, implications, and limits of CSR in management.

 |Lecture||2 SWS||9 SWS|

 |Duration of module||1 semester|